MV Dali: Francis Scott Key Bridge collapse

 On 23 April, the Mayor and City Council of Baltimore filed papers, in the Northern District of Maryland, seeking a jury trial within the district, to obtain compensation from Grace Ocean Private Limited of Singapore (owners), and Synergy Marine PE Ltd of Singapore (managers), for the resultant financial losses.
 The plaintiffs alleged that the defendants provided an incompetent, inattentive, improperly trained, improperly supervised crew, on an improperly maintained and unseaworthy vessel, resulting in the bridge collapse, harming the city.

 The collapsed parts of the bridge were separated from the ship on 13 May by explosives.
 A week later the authorities removed Dali using tugboats which berthed the ship at the Seagirt Marine Terminal for inspection, assessment, and more debris removal.
-Dali arrived in Hampton Roads on June 25, 2024, to unload its cargo at Virginia International Gateway and undergo repairs.
+Dali arrived in Hampton Roads on 25 June 2024, to unload its cargo at Virginia International Gateway and undergo repairs.

 Dali left Norfolk for China in September 2024.
-On November 13, she arrived at Fujian Huadong Shipyard, where structural damage to the ship's bow and deck was repaired, and work done on the vessel's machinery, anchors, thrusters, electrical and hydraulic systems and number-one cargo hold.
+On 13 November, she arrived at Fujian Huadong Shipyard, where structural damage to the ship's bow and deck was repaired, and work done on the vessel's machinery, anchors, thrusters, electrical and hydraulic systems and number-one cargo hold.
 It was unclear whether the work fixed problems that contributed to the collision.
-Post-repair sea trials began on January 12, 2025.
-Dali was returned to service on January 21 under the management of Synergy Marine, and was assigned to Maersk's AC3 route between Asia and Central America.
+Post-repair sea trials began on 12 January 2025.
+Dali was returned to service on 21 January under the management of Synergy Marine, and was assigned to Maersk's AC3 route between Asia and Central America.

+In June 2026, prosecutors agreed to a deferred prosecution for the vessel's chief engineer, Karthikeyan Deenadayalan, who admitted to conduct that constitutes a criminal violation of the Ports and Waterways Safety Act, regarding an unsafe fuel supply arrangement, which led to the collision.
+Additional Synergy employees, including Radhakrishnan Karthik Nair, who had instructed Deenadayalan, were charged separately.